Dog Mental Illness Symptoms: Your Complete 2026 Guide

 Proven Options:

-- Thundershirts and anxiety wraps
+- Thundershirts and anxiety wraps (like a hug for your dog).

-- Massage and TTouch techniques
+- Massage and TTouch techniques.

-- Acupuncture for some conditions
+- Acupuncture for some conditions (especially pain-related anxiety).

 Emerging Research:

-- Music therapy designed for dogs
+- Music therapy designed for dogs (classical or reggae often works best).

-- Aromatherapy with dog-safe essential oils
+- Aromatherapy with dog-safe essential oils.

 Your Action Plan: What to Do Right Now